phax/ph-oton/README.md

 ## News and noteworthy

+* v9.2.10 - work in progress
+    * Updated list of global attributes in `IHCElement`
 * v9.2.9 - 2025-02-03
     * Updated to ph-web 10.3.0
     * Added reusable SFTP helper classes to package `com.helger.photon.connect.sftp`